Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Should I get life insurance through work?

-If your employer offers free group life insurance, it’s worth taking advantage of that.
+Yes, if your employer offers free group life insurance, it’s worth taking advantage of that.
 Likewise, if you have a serious medical condition or only need a small amount of life insurance, it could be a good fit.

 Will my beneficiaries’ payout be taxed?